Bone Thugs-N- Pearly Whites: Layzie Bone Reveals New Teeth After Struggle With “Insecurities”

 In a refreshing way, Layzie kept the gap in the middle of his teeth despite “fixing” the rest of his smile.
 You can swipe on his post to see the results on video.

 Good for him!
-Are you feeling Lauzie Bone’s new look?
+Are you feeling Layzie Bone’s new look?

 Comments